Skip to main page content

 4. Conflict of Commitment

-1. Undertaking external consulting, professional or other activities which, by virtue of their time commitment, prevent the employee from fulfilling her/his obligations to the College.
+1. Undertaking external consulting, professional or other activities which, by virtue of their time commitment, prevent the employee from fulfilling their obligations to the College.

 2. Involvement in external organizations that bring an employee into a position of divided loyalty between the mission of the College and the interests of the external organization.